sparkdotfi/spark-docs-v2/docs/pages/user-guides/farming-rewards/index.md

 ### What are the risks?

-USDS is simply deposited into a non-custodial smart contract, and is not being used for beyond calculating the user’s share of rewards.
-Deposited funds are not being used in any liquidity pool, or staking mechanism, and can therefore always be instantly withdrawn with no liquidity constraints and no fees beyond gas cost.
+Funds deposited into farms are not being used in any liquidity pool, or staking mechanism, and can therefore always be instantly withdrawn with no liquidity constraints and no fees beyond gas cost.
 No other actor than the user itself have access to deposited funds.
 You are therefore not taking on any market or staking related risks.